auth0/express-openid-connect/README.md

 ## A note on error handling

-Errors raised by this library are handled by the [default Express error handler](https://expressjs.com/en/guide/error-handling.html#the-default-error-handler) which, in the interests of security, does not include the stack trace in the production environment.
+Errors raised by this library are handled by the [default Express error handler](https://expressjs.com/en/guide/error-handling.html#the-default-error-handler) which, in the interests of security, does not include the stack trace or error message in the production environment.
+If you write your own error handler, you should not render the error message without using a templating engine that will properly escape it first.

-But you may want to go one step further and hide additional error details from client, like the error message.
-To do this see the Express documentation on writing [Custom error handlers](https://expressjs.com/en/guide/error-handling.html#writing-error-handlers)
+To write your own error handler, see the Express documentation on writing [Custom error handlers](https://expressjs.com/en/guide/error-handling.html#writing-error-handlers).

 ## Contributing